y8ahmed/digital-designers1012/README.md

 * After the user makes their choice, the game starts.

+* There is a secret game mode, for Player vs Player.
+In this game mode, you compete against your friend, but the option you select will be swapped with the other player!

+* Note, each game mode goes to 3 rounds each.

 ### Game:

 * The player will be prompted to pick between Rock, Paper or Scissors, and will click on their respective symbols to finalize their choice.